Devil-Hawk/Data-Science.github.io/README.md

 ### Projects

+Stock Market Prediction and Analysis | (_December 2024_)
+- Built Logistic Regression, ARIMA, and Bayesian models for stock trend forecasting, boosting accuracy by 20% during high-volatility periods.
+- Visualized key drivers in Tableau to guide investment decisions.Analyzed 138M+ news comments and historical stock prices with SQL and NLP techniques like TF-IDF, identifying market drivers and optimizing data pipelines for 30% faster insights.
+- Engaged with a project advisor to present data-driven insights and incorporate feedback into stock market predictive models, ensuring research objectives were met and analysis aligned with stakeholder expectation

 Churn Analysis on Tableau | EDA, Tableau (_June 2024_)

 - Created an interactive Tableau dashboard for 10,000 data points, enhancing data -driven insights.